gshanemiller/reinvent/doc/packet_design.md

 // +--------+------- ------+-----------------------+
 ```

-To ensure no packet is dropped because it matches no rule, defined behavior requires:
+To ensure no packet is dropped because matches no rule, defined behavior requires:

 * UDP destination port is non-zero
 * Exactly one bit 0, 1,2, ...
 7 is set
+* NB: if multiple bits are set it's likely (though not provied) the first matching rule fires

 Given the immense number of possible matching criteria in general IP flow, the API employs [C-like praxis](http://doc.dpdk.org/api/structrte__flow__item.html)
 where the matching spec is given by an enumerated type plus a triple of untyped pointers.
 The pointers (when cast